-OCI Secures Further Distribution and Allocation Partnership with Honeywell and Strata
+OCI secures further distribution and allocation partnership with Honeywell and Strata

 Using its unique procurement, logistics and financing expertise, OCI is recognised as a global leader in the provision of end-to-end procurement partnering services across the manufacturing, consumables, healthcare, agricultural and industrial sectors.

-By linking directly into the supply chains of its partners, OCI’s unique and intelligent business model streamlines its partners procurement process, unlocking their true potential.
+By linking directly into the supply chains of its partners, OCI’s intelligent business model streamlines its partners procurement process, unlocking their true potential.

 OCI LIMITED